Freaku17/BombSquad-Mods-byFreaku/README.md

    * Memory Game

 * Utilities: 4
-   * Floater: Type /floater in-game to use
+   * Floater: `Type /floater in-game to use`
-   * IconsKeyboard: Enable "Always Use Internal Keyboard" in settings/advanced and double+tap space to use
+   * IconsKeyboard: `Enable "Always Use Internal Keyboard" in settings/advanced and double-tap space`
-   * Terminal: Shows error the mod you're working on (read instructions in-file)
+   * Terminal: `Shows error of the mod you're working on (read instructions in-file)`
-   * TowerD-Unlocked: Unlocks TowerD map to use in Teams/FFA
+   * TowerD-Unlocked: `Unlocks TowerD map to use in Teams/FFA`

+### All Gamemodes are supported servers!